-- Repeated blisters and ulcers can cause extensive scarring in sunexposed skin and permanent bald patches on the scalp. - Some individuals may develop darkening of sun-exposed skin. - Excess body hair may develop, especially on the face and backs of the hands.
+- Repeated blisters and ulcers can cause extensive scarring in sunexposed skin and permanent bald patches on the scalp. - Some individuals may develop darkening of skin that is exposed to the sun. - Excess body hair may develop, especially on the face and backs of the hands.